motya-proxy/motya/docs/what-to-build.md

 ### 4.9 - Certificate Provisioning and Management

-There is desire for River to be able to automatically provision certificates for domains served by it.
+There is desire for Motya to be able to automatically provision certificates for domains served by it.
 This presents as two major capabilities:

 1. Obtaining a new certificate - on first run, it will be necessary to obtain a certificate before